Home / News / Technology / AI / OpenAI Lawsuits: An Overview of ChatGPT’s Courtroom Challenges

 The plaintiffs accused GitHub and OpenAI of copyright infringement for using their code in Codex and Copilot AI tools and breaching open-source licenses.

-Broader Lawsuits Against Big Techs
+Broader Lawsuits Against Big Tech

 The growing controversy over AI training data has ensnared another tech giant.
 Following in the footsteps of ChatGPT’s founder, Google, and Adobe, Nvidia is now facing a class-action lawsuit alleging copyright infringement.

-Three authors claim that their works were used without permission to train Nvidia’s NeMo large language model.
+Three authors claim their works were used without permission to train Nvidia’s NeMo large language model.
 The crux of the issue lies in using “The Pile,” a massive dataset that includes copyrighted books obtained from a questionable source.

 Was this Article helpful?
 Yes No